Meta Transactions

 Validates if the provided request can be executed at current block timestamp with the given request.signature on behalf of request.signer.

-_recoverForwardRequestSigner(struct ERC2771Forwarder.ForwardRequestData request) → bool, address internal
+_recoverForwardRequestSigner(struct ERC2771Forwarder.ForwardRequestData request) → bool isValid, address signer internal

 Returns a tuple with the recovered the signer of an EIP712 forward request message hash and a boolean indicating if the signature is valid.